tanaynistala/geo-guide/_country-guides/CHE.md

 # Hidden coverage

 In the cantons of Jura and Valais there are a couple roads with coverage, that isn't visible on Google maps.
 Some maps use a trick to include those roads nevertheless.

 ---

+# Meta

+There are a couple ways to directly identify Switzerland by the following things:

+1. Lowcam.
+The camera is a bit lower than in other countries.
+It's easy to recognize with the big blur where the Google car is supposed to be.
+With the new gen 4, the lowcam is harder to spot.
+2. The camera generations in Switzerland are gen 3 and 4 plus some sparse gen 2 trekkers.
+Gen 4 is mostly seen in and around bigger cities.
+3. The bollards are distinct.

+---